melkadze/NYCCal/README.md

 # NYCCal!
-A mobile-first events registration and discovery website with a focus on New York City.
+An engagement-focused mobile event browsing, planning, and registration website, built for New York City (and pronounced Nice-cal!).
 Developed by Nick Melkadze and Brajan Halili for CSCI 499 at Hunter College.

 ## Documentation and Screenshots
 Below, we provide information on how to build and run NYCCal! for yourself.
 If you would like to learn more about this project itself, please view its [comprehensive documentation](https://github.com/melkadze/NYCCal/blob/main/Final%20Documentation%20—%20NYCCal!.pdf)!
 Additionally, there are screenshots with explanations available in Section 4.